 Previously these units were part of the energy consumption problem.
 These large, standalone towers used older technology that could only achieve optimised efficiency when carrying heavy loads of 80-90%.

 Such fixed-capacity units often tended to be oversized during initial installation to provide the necessary redundancy, meaning they regularly ran inefficiently at lower loads, wasting huge amounts of energy.
 These sizeable towers also pumped out plenty of heat so needed lots of energy-intensive cooling.

 However, the technology has developed rapidly in recent years, and now your UPS system could be part of the solution.

 Just as cooling equipment has improved, so too has UPS technology.
 Modular systems – which replace sizable standalone units with compact individual rack-mount style power modules paralleled together to provide capacity and redundancy – deliver performance efficiency, scalability, and ‘smart' interconnectivity far beyond the capabilities of their predecessors.

-If cutting carbon costs and reducing energy consumption within your data centre is at the top of your agenda, these small adjustments can be made quickly and with relatively minimal cost.
-Therefore, you could see your IT energy wastage drastically improve so there is no need to sink your data centre just yet.
+If cutting carbon costs and reducing energy consumption within your data center is at the top of your agenda, these small adjustments can be made quickly and with relatively minimal cost.
+Therefore, you could see your IT energy wastage drastically improve so there is no need to sink your data center just yet.